alma-cdk/openapix/README.md

     'all': {
       validateRequestBody: true,
       validateRequestParameters: true,
-      default: true, // set this as the "API level" default validator },
+      default: true, // set this as the "API level" default validator (there can be only one) },
     'params-only' : {
       validateRequestBody: false,